How to turn connected workers into proactive workers

 Learn more about how HENN is using data to track and trace its products and manufacture more efficiently.

-Learn more about AVEVA Data Hub.
+Learn more about AVEVA data services.

 If you enjoyed this episode...